cloud-gov/cg-site/_docs/services/aws-elasticsearch.md

 ## Rotating credentials

 You can rotate credentials by creating a new instance and [deleting the existing instance](https://cli.cloudfoundry.org/en-US/cf/delete-service.html).
-If this is not an option, email [cloud.gov support](mailto:support@cloud.gov) to request rotating the credentials manually.
+If this is not an option, email [Cloud.gov support](mailto:support@cloud.gov) to request rotating the credentials manually.

 ### The broker in GitHub